DUNE/p3s/documents/src/JOB.md

 ## Remote access to data
 If you want to pull data produced by p3s to your local machine (including your laptop) it's pretty easy provided that you have installed XRootD on that target machine.
-For example, to obtain a directory listing run a command similar to
+For example, to obtain a irectory listing run a command similar to the following:

 ```
 xrdfs root://eospublic.cern.ch/ ls -ltr /eos/experiment/neutplatform/protodune/np04tier0/p3s/output/myDirectory/